department-of-veterans-affairs/va.gov-team/products/virtual-agent/research/claims-and-automated-content-study/research plan.md

 - Device: Has used computers and Internet; we will be having users test on their desktop/laptop where possible, and share their screens.
 - Browser: Using a browser like Chrome, Firefox and Safari - no IE11 users

-2. **Secondary criteria / Would like to have** - what other criteria would strengthen your results?
+**Secondary criteria / Would like to have** - what other criteria would strengthen your results?

 n/a

-2. What is your recruitment strategy?
+**2. What is your recruitment strategy?**

 - Perigean